harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution/dora-metrics.md

     You can modify workflow profile stages according to your team's SDLC process.
 For more information, go to [Workflow profile](../../sei-profiles/workflow-profile.md).

-6. Select where you want to place the widget on the dashboard, and then select **Save Layout**.
+6. Select where you want to place the widget on the Insight, and then select **Save Layout**.

 ### Calculating lead time and its stages